Mkbatni/XML-parsiing/README.md

-# XML-parsiing
+# XML-parsing

-just run the database everytime you want to run the prgoram to start with a fresh version you could add manually to test the duplication and so on. the main program main in under SAX
+run the database everytime you want to run the prgoram to start with a fresh version. you could insert manually to test the duplication and so on. the main program is under SAX....java